 Ebony

-Ebony is a thicker wood with a fine texture.
-The color is not always black, it can sometimes be polished to be multi-colored, making it a striking wood to use for a cello.
-Ebony will often be used for the pegs and fingerboard of a cello regardless of the body material due to its density.
+Ebony is a dense wood with a fine texture.
+Its color varies, sometimes polished to a striking multi-colored appearance, making it a standout choice for cellos.
+Often, ebony is used for the pegs and fingerboard of a cello, regardless of the body material, because of its density.